ton-community/ton-docs/docs/learn/glossary.md

 ### Hold

-**Hold** — saving — i.e., not selling — an asset or assets from your portfolio.
+**Hold** — saving — i.e. not selling — an asset or assets from your portfolio.

 ___________